websiteinspiration/bugsplat.rb/entries/2013-09-22-dry-your-rails-crud-with-simple-form-and-inherited-resources.md

 [rails_admin]: https://github.com/sferik/rails_admin
 [active_admin]: https://github.com/gregbell/active_admin

 When you're writing a Rails application you usually end up with a lot of CRUD-only controllers and views just for managing models as an admin.
 Your user-facing views and controllers should of course have a lot of thought and care put into their design, but for admin stuff you just want to put data in the database as simply as possible.
 Rails of course gives you scaffolds, but that's quite a bit of duplicated code.
 Instead, you could use the one-two-three combination of [Simple Form][simple_form],  [Inherited Resources][inherited_resources], and Rails' built-in template inheritance to DRY up most of the scaffolding while still preserving your ability to customize where appropriate.
+This lets you build your admin interface without having to resort to something heavy like [Rails Admin][rails_admin] or [ActiveAdmin][active_admin] while also not having to build from scratch every time.

 --fold--